 XIV Sunday after Pentecost

-The fourteenth Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
-This year it is the first Sunday of September and the beginning of the Pars Autumnalis of the Breviary.
+The fourteenth Sunday after Pentecost is of semi-double rite and its liturgical colour, from Mattins, is green.
+This year it is the fourth Sunday of August.
 The pericopes from St. Matthew's Gospel contain the passages about the 'lilies of the field' and seeking first the Kingdom of God.

 At Prime (Pss.
 117, 118i & 118ii) both Quicumque and the Dominical preces are sung.

 Vespers are of the Sunday.
 The Office hymn is Lucis creator.
-After the collect of the Sunday a commemorations is sung of St. Stephen followed by the Suffrage of the Saints.
+After the collect of the Sunday commemorations are sung of St. Zephyrinus and of St. Louis followed by the Suffrage of the Saints.
 At Compline the Dominical preces are sung.